 In learning a language it is the same way.
 We need to cover the same vocabulary and grammatical patterns over and over.
 And we need new stories or we will only have repetition, without novelty, and we will get bored.
 Most language books do not provide enough repetition.
 The writers of these books assume that explanations and exercises are more important than repeated exposure.
 However, in my experience, it is the repetition that enables us to learn.
 It is through repetition that we notice.

-This has been my experience in learning Greek, using primarily the new mini-stories that we now have in our library at LingQ.
+That was my experience in learning Greek, using primarily the new mini-stories that we now have in our library at LingQ.
 I have never learned a language as fast as Greek, even though Greek is quite different from any language I already know.

 These stories are effective for two reasons.
 First, they are quite interesting and deal with daily life.
 Second, the stories include two parallel and yet slightly different versions of the same story.
 The stories are then followed by easy to answer questions, which we don’t have to answer.
 We can just listen or read the answer.